cjoy/cs9318/notes/notes.md

     * Data changes over time - no historical information
 ## Data Warehouse
 * Process of constructing and using data warehouses
+* **Data mart** subset of a data warehouse that's usually specific to particular business department.
+Data warehouses are made up of integrated data marts.
 * Is subject-oriented, integrated, time-variant and non-volatile collection of data in support of management's decision making process
 ### Subject Oriented
 * Provide a clear view around the particular subject